walterbender/Syllabi/wearables.md

 Objective
 ---------

-This course will explore wearables, a subset of design in which the This includes “smart watches” that monitor biometrics, exoskeletons that provide enhanced physical capabilities, to more mundane technologies, such as hearing aides and eye glasses.
+This course will explore wearables, a subset of design in which devices can be worn on (or implanted in) the body.
+This includes “smart watches” that monitor biometrics, exoskeletons that provide enhanced physical capabilities, to more mundane technologies, such as hearing aides and eye glasses.
 These devices have a wide range of applications, from making a fashion statement to impacting health and well being to enhancing inter-device and inter-personnel communication.
 Student in the course will consider the design challenges specific to wearable technologies, including such issues as parasitic power, weight, comfort, durability, etc.

 Approach
 --------